NEONScience/neon-data-api/docs/content/explorer/index.local.md

 # REST API Explorer

 Try out REST API calls for various endpoints and inspect the responses.

+!!! note
+    The explorer is meant for **demonstration purposes only** and should not be utilized as the authoritative source of API data.
+Requests that result in a large response body will be truncated and may not represent the full response.

 <!-- Using the raw HTML for admonition here so we can display on demand -->
 <div class="neon-data-api-app-ie" data-docs-app-ie-display="block" style="display: none;">